Should I List MOOC Online Classes on My Resume? (Udemy? EdX? Coursera?)

 By: Daniel Lorenzo | Marketing Manager for Let’s Eat, Grandma

 The nature of work is changing, and the nature of education is rapidly trying to catch up.

 From social media manager to UX designer, many of the positions job seekers apply to now didn’t even exist 10 years ago.
 It’s now more important than ever to be up to date on the newest professional skills.

 That’s why MOOCs (Massive Open Online Courses) have entered the scene.
-Online course providers like Udemy, Coursera, edX, Skillshare, and Lynda/LinkedIn Learning have promised you a convenient way to learn high-demand job skills outside of a college degree.
+Online course providers like Udemy, Coursera, edX, Skillshare, and Lynda/LinkedIn Learning promise a convenient way to learn high-demand job skills outside of a college degree.

 Should you even bother adding Udemy, Coursera, or edX courses and certificates on your resume?
 Will they look impressive, or will the hiring manager not even care?

 This article will give you all the info you need to discern whether to add a MOOC on a resume.
 (We’ll also cover how to list those online classes if you choose to.)